sfdevs/mentoring/README.md

 # Available Mentor

 If you are a mentor interested in guiding a young mind to love your tech stack under the tag `Mentor`.
-Please post a little bit about it, and any special requirements it may have (IE, iOS development requires a Mac)
+Please post a little bit about it, and any special requirements it may have (e.g., iOS development requires a Mac)

 # Code Reviews